Friday, July 31, 2020

 Posted by Anoop Verma at 6:14:00 PM

-I view “optimism” and “pessimism” as “isms” or philosophies—optimism is the philosophy of the feeble-brained pollyannas who believes that all problems, big or small, are mere blips and that in the long run things will turn out to be just fine and a perfect society will be created; pessimism, on the other hand, is the philosophy of men with practical experience who understand that the world is a hard place and that if they do not conduct themselves with wisdom and care, they will make bad choices and ruin their community.
+I view “optimism” and “pessimism” as “isms” or philosophies.
+Optimism is the philosophy of the feeble-brained Pollyanna who believes that all problems, big or small, are mere blips and that in the long run things will turn out to be just fine.
+Pessimism is the philosophy of men with practical experience who understand that the world is a hard place and that if they do not conduct themselves with wisdom and care, they will make bad choices and their life will be ruined.
 Optimism turns a man towards utopianism and liberalism; pessimism turns a man towards conservatism and republicanism.

 Posted by Anoop Verma at 8:08:00 AM

 Plato says that the republic of the children of the mind lies “beyond the last peaks and all the seas of the world.”
 To the republic of the children of the mind, Plato gives the name “Atlantis,” which is not modeled after any existing society and represents a new spirit of humanity, a venturing into a higher level of civilization.
 An Atlantis cannot be founded in a known continent which is filled with the madding crowd of humanity—it needs a new place, which, as Plato puts it, lies “beyond the last peaks and all the seas of the world.”
 Atlantis implies a place that is surrounded in mystery.

 Posted by Anoop Verma at 5:51:00 PM

 The first twenty years of the twenty-first century can be summed up in these words: terrorism, leftism, religious fundamentalism, neoliberalism, neoconservatism, climate change-ism, nihilism, fascism, minority-ism, sexism, neo-racism, revisionism, pandemic-ism.
 The world has not made any major scientific, technological, industrial, or political advancement in the first twenty years of this century.